BikS2013/ppt2desc/README.md

 python src/main.py \
     --input_dir ./presentations \
     --output_dir ./output \
+    --libreoffice_path ./soffice \
     --instructions "Include mathematical equations and formulas in LaTeX format"
 ```

 ### Authentication

-For Gemini API:
+For Consumer APIs:
-- Set your API key via the `--api_key` argument or through an environment variable
+- Set your API key via the `--api_key` argument or through your respective provider's environment variables

 For Vertex AI:
 1. Create a service account in your GCP project